siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

    "password": "your-key"
    }

-To create the credentials file, use a text editor to create the credentials file or use the SiliconCompiler 'sc-configure' app.
+Use a text editor to create the credentials file.
+Alternatively you can use 'sc-configure' app to generate it from the command line.

 .. code-block:: console